 Current & historic water levels

-During the month of October the level of the lake is expected to fall 3 inches to elevation 713.9 feet by the end of the month.
+During the month of November the level of the lake is expected to fall 2 inches to elevation 714.1 feet by the fourth week of the month and then remain fairly constant near elevation 714.1 feet until the end of the month.

 Lake Winnipeg Regulation water levels